daniildzheparov999/project_dataplatform/README.md

 You will get the application with postgres database, django backend and vue js frontend

+Go into 'back_django' conatiner and execute commands

+$ python manage.py makemigrations
+$ python manage.py migrate
+$ python manage.py runserver

+Backend server should work

+Go to http://localhost:8087/#/ to see the UI of the application, which should be avalible on the container 'front'

+All data from the application will be stored in postgres database, to which you can connect using credentials from docker-compose.yaml file

 #### 4. Install Clickhouse

 Move to core project folder and run docker-compose.yaml file